W-B28-web31/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 2. How would you explain form validation to someone who has never programmed before?
-    Form validation is a fail-safe to ensure that the user has entered all the necessary data into the form and the pressed the Submit button.
+    Form validation is a fail-safe to ensure that the user has entered all the necessary data into the form and thensubmitted via a Submit button.

 3. In 1-2 sentences, define end to end testing.